liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/00-intro.markdown

 +$$$

-**Note:** In previous versions of @product@, search was only _permissions aware_ (indexed with the entity's permissions and searched with those permissions intact) if the developer of the application specified this line in the `Indexer` class's constructor:
+**Note:** In previous versions of @product@, search was only _permissions aware_ (indexed with the entity's permissions and searched with those permissions intact) if the application developer specified this line in the `Indexer` class's constructor:

     setPermissionAware(true);